experiandataquality/electronicupdates/src/Java/MetadataWebApi/README.md

 ## Example Usage

-Below is an example set of commands that could be run on Linux to download all the latest data files from Electronic Updates onto the local machine into a ```ExperianData``` directory in the same directory as the application
+Below is an example set of commands that could be run on Linux to download all the latest data files from Electronic Updates onto the local machine into a ```EDQData``` directory in the same directory as the application

 ```sh
 export EDQ_ElectronicUpdates_Token=MyToken